nzrsvt/send-photo-aiogram-bot/README.md

 # send-photo-aiogram-bot
-A Telegram bot developed using aiogram to send photos and manage them trough admin menu.
+A Telegram bot developed using aiogram to send photos and manage them through admin menu.

 ## Getting Started